 Cussen L, McDonnell T, Bennett G, Thompson CJ, Sherlock M, O’Reilly MW.
 Approach to androgen excess in women: Clinical and biochemical insights.
 Clin Endocrinol (Oxf).
 2022 Aug;97(2):174–86.

-Introduction: Androgenetic alopecia, commonly known as male or female pattern hair loss, is a prevalent form of hair loss affecting millions worldwide.
-Traditionally managed by…
+Androgenetic alopecia (AGA), commonly known as male or female pattern baldness, is a prevalent form of hair loss affecting millions worldwide.
+The pathogenesis of AGA…

 Manage Cookie Consent